ettrue124/Headless-Minecraft-Python-Script/README.md

 Replace the placeholders with actual values:

     <Minecraft Directory Path>: Path to your Minecraft installation directory.
     <Minecraft Offline Username>: The offline username you want to use.
+Leave blank to use online mode.
     <Minecraft Version>: The Minecraft version you want to use (e.g., 1.19.4).
-    <Minecraft Player Name>: The name of the player.
+    <Minecraft Player Name>: The name of the player that can control the bot.
     <Minecraft Server IP Address>: The IP address of the Minecraft server.
     <Minecraft Server Port>: The port number of the Minecraft server.